leticiaacs-dev/datascience/README.md

 # Datascience

-Data Analysis and Visualization.
+**Folder: Data Science**

-A project about analysis and visualization of **sales data** (**sales_analysis.ipynb** - you can find the dataset used in the "dados" folder).
+A project about analysis and visualization of **Sales Data**

+*- sales_analysis.ipynb* (you can find the dataset used in the "dados" folder).

-Some of the charts have interactions and I made a gif of them for easy visualization (*interactive_chart_button.gif* and *interactive_chart_slider.gif*).
+Some of the charts have interactions and I made a gif of them for easy visualization:

+*- interactive_chart_button.gif*;

+*- interactive_chart_slider.gif*.

 ---------------------------------------------------------------------------
-Marketing Analysis with Power BI folder is where I have my Microsoft Power BI marketing analysis report.
+These folders below are where I have my Microsoft Power BI analysis reports:

+* Financial Analysis with Power BI

+* Logistics Analysis with Power BI

+* Marketing Analysis with Power BI

+* Stock Market Analysis with Power BI

+* Time Series Analysis with Power BI